liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made in to avoid duplication of an implementable interface in the system.
+This change was made to avoid duplication of an implementable interface in the system.
 Duplication can cause `ClassCastException`s.

 ---------------------------------------